Saving Grace: Young Philanthropist Honors Family Friend, Helps Cancer Patients

 Grace Curtis, a 12-year-old student at Brownell Middle School in Grosse Pointe, is on a mission to help patients who struggle with the financial burden of a cancer diagnosis.
 Her mission began with a family friend, Maryam Whelan, who passed away from cancer in 2017 at the age of 40, leaving behind her husband Brian and daughter Sophia.

-Before she passed, Maryam established The Superwoman Fund at Henry Ford Health System to alleviate financial burdens for women battling cancer.
+Before she passed, Maryam established The Superwoman Fund at Henry Ford Health to alleviate financial burdens for women battling cancer.
 The fund, which operates through Henry Ford’s Game On Cancer program, “adopts” a patient, providing assistance from their first diagnosis until the end of their treatment.